Ask Your Boiler and System Questions or Leave Your Comments Here

 Calculating Fuel Pump Vacuum

 A good rule of thumb for calculating fuel pump vacuum is quite simple.
-Taking a pump vacuum is a necessity on fuel system when there is a lift situation.
-To just take the vacuum reading is not enough.
-We need to have an idea what the vacuum should be first.
-Think of it like this, what would be the reason to take a tire pressure if you did not know what the tire pressure should be, or blood pressure if we did not have a standard to compare it to.
+Taking a pump vacuum is a necessity on a fuel oil system when there is a lift situation.
+Taking the vacuum reading alone is not enough.
+We need to know what the vacuum should be before we start.
+Think of it like this: what would be the reason to take a tire pressure if you did not know what the tire pressure should be, or blood pressure if we did not have a standard to compare it to.
 I have had techs take a vacuum reading and tell me it was good just because it was high.
-We are not looking for a high vacuum we are looking for a vacuum around the number we should have by our calculation.
+We are not looking for a high vacuum; we are looking for a vacuum close to the value we calculated.

-Before we get into figuring a pump vacuum let's look at the different pumps.
-In our example we will look at Suntec pumps and all others work the same.
-The difference if what vacuums the pumps will work at through different manufacturers.
-Suntec has many pumps, but we will look at just a few new and old pumps.
-A fuel pump will work as a 1 pipe or two-pipe system.
-Installing a two-pipe system will give you more lift (high vacuum) if needed.
-There is also one stage and two stage fuel pumps.
+Before we get into figuring out a pump vacuum, let's look at the different pumps.
+In our example, we will look at Suntec pumps; all others work the same way.
+Suntec has many pumps, but we will examine just a few, both new and old.
+A fuel pump will work as a one-pipe or two-pipe system.
+Installing a two-pipe system will provide you with more lift (a higher vacuum) if needed.
+There are also one-stage and two-stage fuel pumps.

 A good rule of thumb calculation is as follows: